-Skyline College Library offers online New York Times accounts for all students, staff, and faculty.
+Skyline College Library offers online New York Times accounts for all students and employees.
 This includes unlimited access via mobile apps on tablets and smart phones.

 NYTimes.com accounts are good for one year for eligible Skyline College community members only (current students, staff, and faculty), after which accounts need to be renewed.

 Faculty are eligible for a New York Times in Education account.
 New York Times in Education provides curated content for a range of disciplines on how to incorporate news content from the New York Times into your curricula.

 NYT Registration (First-time Users):

 Why use the NYTimes.com Pass to read The New York Times online?

 The New York Times requires a paid subscription for full access to its website NYTimes.com; unsubscribed visitors may only read up to 10 free articles per month.
 The NYTimes.com Pass gives you unlimited access to all content on the site, except for a limited number of articles you can view from 1923 to 1980.

 I already have a Times digital subscription, which gives me unlimited access to NYTimes.com.
 What should I do?

 If you have an existing digital subscription, you are not eligible to activate an NYTimes.com Pass.
 Please contact firstname.lastname@example.org to discuss your options.

 You need to be connected to your institution’s network to activate the NYTimes.com Pass.
 At this time, access to articles from 1923 to 1980 is limited to five articles per day.